dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.57/_index.md

 **CACTWO-6867 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-This feature adds a configuration setting "SendChargesToEncoder" is set to false to prevent charges from importing into 3M CRS, but their new custom "charges-filter.js" will inject the charges into the input packet for TruCode's medical necessity calculations.
+This feature adds a configuration setting "SendChargesToEncoder" is set to false to prevent charges from importing into Solventum CRS, but their new custom "charges-filter.js" will inject the charges into the input packet for TruCode's medical necessity calculations.

 >[!note]
-> This fix only applies to sites using 3M CRS with TruCode Medical Necessity Edits.
+> This fix only applies to sites using Solventum CRS with TruCode Medical Necessity Edits.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">